eltaline/wzd/OPTIONS.md

 - **Section:** [global]

 cmpsched = true
-- **Description:** This globally enables or disables the automatic compaction manager for Bolt archives.
+- **Description:** This globally enables or disables the automatic compaction/defragmentation manager for Bolt archives.
 - **Default:** false
 - **Values:** true or false
 - **Type:** boolean
 - **Section:** [global]

 cmpdir
 - **Description:** This is the directory of the technical database.
-There is little technical data for the compaction manager.
+There is little technical data for the compaction/defragmentation manager.
 - **Default:** /var/lib/wzd
 - **Type:** string
 - **Section:** [global]

 cmptime = 30
-- **Description:** This is the compaction timeout for updated Bolt archives (days).
+- **Description:** This is the compaction/defragmentation timeout for updated Bolt archives (days).
 - **Default:** 30
 - **Values:** 1-1000
 - **Type:** int
 - **Section:** [global]

 cmpcheck = 5
-- **Description:** This is the start interval of the automatic compaction manager (seconds).
+- **Description:** This is the start interval of the automatic compaction/defragmentation manager (seconds).
 - **Default:** 5
 - **Values:** 1-5
 - **Type:** int